New Study Says Life-Sustaining Directives Often Clash with Nursing Residents' Treatment Preferences

 If your loved one's treatment preferences were violated at a nursing home, staff members could be held liable for nursing home abuse or negligence.
 You should contact a skilled nursing home abuse attorney to review your claim and inform you of your legal options.

-Contact The Bell Law Firm's nursing home abuse attorneys for a free, no obligation consultation.
+Contact Stewart Bell, PLLC's nursing home abuse attorneys for a free, no obligation consultation.
 We have the experience and legal knowledge necessary to build the strongest case possible to give you the best opportunity to recover all of the compensation you are entitled.